dernorberto/sphinxPageProperties/project/index.rst

 ..
-Confluence 2 Sphinxz documentation master file, created by sphinx-quickstart on Fri Feb 24 14:41:12 2023.
+Confluence 2 Sphinx documentation master file, created by sphinx-quickstart on Fri Feb 24 14:41:12 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.